Blackhartscripts/Hamster-Kombat-Tap-to-earn-bot/README.md

 # Hamster-Kombat-Tap-to-earn-bot
 Create a tap to earn bot similar to hamster kombat, memefi with pro features.
 Easy interactions, Code can be edited to suit your needs and audience..
-# Build and Launch Your Own Custom Custom Tap-to-earn Telegram Bot with CommunityJuice
+# Build and Launch Your Own Custom Custom Tap-to-earn Telegram Bot with Blackhart scripts

 ### Custom Tap-to-Earn Telegram Bot | Telegram Mini App

 Are you eager to launch your own Custom Tap-to-Earn Bot/Game but want to avoid the high costs and time commitment of development and maintenance?
 Look no further!
-CommunityJuice is here to assist with your product implementation so you can concentrate on marketing and sales.
+Blackhart is here to assist with your product implementation so you can concentrate on marketing and sales.

 ![Custom Tap-to-Earn Bot GitHub Image](/images/tapswap.jpg "White Label TapSwap | GitHub")